caroliina/Recipes/README.md

 If the request is successful JSON data will be returned; otherwise an error message.

-An example for testing addRecipe functionality (with Postman application for example):
+An example (can also be found in the Recipes/recipes/test_recipe/ folder) for testing addRecipe functionality (with Postman application for example):
 ```
 <recipe>
     <head>